 In developing these traditions and their own micro-culture, families can create shared meaning.
-By this we mean experiencing a rooted sense of connection through remembering the past while maintaining the flexibility essential to growing together in the future – understanding, appreciating, and encouraging each other in the pursuit of personal and shared dreams.
+This means experiencing a rooted sense of connection through remembering the past while maintaining the flexibility essential to growing together in the future.
+This involves understanding, appreciating, and encouraging each other in the pursuit of personal and shared dreams.

-But how can we gain this understanding and appreciation?
+But how can you gain this understanding and appreciation?

 “What’s the story behind that?”

 Dreams, as Dr. Gottman explains, tend to come with a narrative.
-A narrative that the dreamer is often more than happy to share if asked nicely by a curious listener!
-Show interest and you may be rewarded with a great story – and a stronger connection to the storyteller.
+A narrative that the dreamer is often more than happy to share if asked by a curious listener.
+Show interest and you may be rewarded with a great story and a stronger connection to the storyteller.

-From Hannukah tales to “A Christmas Carol,” the holidays have always been a time for storytelling.
-Across generations, characters such as Scrooge, the Grinch, Tiny Tim, and Cindy Lou Who have made quite an impression.
-These characters appeal to our emotions and to our humanity.
-But beyond eliciting laughter or tears, these characters and the stories that they inhabit also try to define “right” and “wrong” according to their authors’ philosophies and cultural backgrounds.
+From Hannukah tales to “A Christmas Carol,” the holidays are a time for storytelling.
+Across generations, characters such as Scrooge, the Grinch, Tiny Tim, and Cindy Lou Who have made an impression.
+These characters appeal to your emotions and humanity.
+However, beyond eliciting laughter or tears, these characters and their stories also try to define “right” and “wrong” according to their authors’ philosophies and cultural backgrounds.

-Family stories often work in the same way, but can have a far more powerful effect!
-When members of older generations tell their personal stories, they give youngsters a gift: knowledge of their own family’s history and value system (and access to all of those brilliant inside jokes).
-The family stories that seem to originate in folklore, entirely circumventing the historical, may give newer generations a different kind of knowledge – an understanding of the way their teller sees themselves and their family in relation to the world.
+Family stories often work in the same way, but can have a far more powerful effect.
+When members of older generations tell their personal stories, they give younger family members a gift: knowledge of their own family’s history and value system (and access to all of those brilliant inside jokes).
+The family stories may give newer generations an understanding of the way their teller sees themselves and their family in relation to the world.

-When we share family stories, we are often able to come to a deeper mutual understanding through emotional connection.
-We learn about the storyteller and about ourselves.
-We are tied together.
+When you share family stories, you are often able to come to a deeper mutual understanding through emotional connection.
+You learn about the storyteller and about yourself.
+You all are tied together.

-Whether we are the storyteller or the listener, we often feel that we are being recognized, given attention and affection, accorded respect and appreciation for our role in the family, our identity, and our connection to the clan.
+Whether you are the storyteller or the listener, you often feel recognized, respected, and appreciated for your role in the family identity.

 Make time for storytelling over the hoidays and give each other the best gift possible—the gift of connection to family – a reinforced sense of identity, heritage, and shared meaning.